madhuvarshinina/ml-assessment-madhuvarshini-na/part_b/business_analysis.md

 ### (a)
 A **time-based split** should be used, where earlier data is used for training and more recent data is used for testing.

-A random split is inappropriate because it can cause data leakage, where future information influences the training process.
+A random split is not appropriate because it can cause data leakage, where future information influences the training process.

 Evaluation metrics:
  **RMSE** to penalise large prediction errors